USS Guitarro (SSN-665): Commissioning

 Guitarro had been scheduled to be commissioned in January 1970, but repairs necessitated by her sinking dictated a 32-month delay.
 She finally was commissioned on 9 September 1972.

 Service history

 In the mid-to-late 1970s, Guitarro was stationed at Point Loma in San Diego, California, commanded by Alvin H. Pauole, followed by Scott Van Hoften.

 Guitarro played a major role in developing tactics for prototype combat systems deployed to the Pacific submarine fleet, in particular the new Submarine Towed Array Sensor System (STASS) along with its BQR-20 series digital sonar displays.
 In the mid-1970s, Guitarro also installed the first digital submarine combat system (BQQ-5 sonar and Mk-117 fire control system) and participated in the development of submarine-launched Harpoon and Tomahawk cruise missiles.

 She was active at the time in the pre-operational testing of the new Tomahawk cruise missile, launching several of the missiles on a test range off the coast of Southern California.

-Guitarro was used as the primary test bed for Tomahawk Cruise Missile testing from 1977 through 1984.
-Primary GD test conductor was Wiley Huffman.
-All torpedo tube launches were successful, but flight tests were failures.
-Following test bed used was USS-705 City of Corpus Christi with Roy Keely as test conductor.
-All Tomahawk tests completed successfully.

-Guitarro (SSN-665) at NAS North Island on 4 October 1990 for a VIP visit.
-General Mikhail Moiseyev, First Deputy Minister of Defense and Chief of the General Staff for the Soviet Union and General Colin Powell, Chairman of the Joint Chiefs of Staff, toured the forward areas of the ship that day, but did not tour the engineering spaces.
-Just aft of the Guitarro (SSN-665) is the Missouri BB-63.